Japan-China relations: Establish a legal framework for "economic statecraft"!

 Professor Emeritus and Visiting Professor, University of Shizuoka

-Some political parties and media outlets argue that Japan should not expand its military capabilities to avoid attack by external forces.
-However, there is no historical evidence to support this argument.
-Although Switzerland is a permanently neutral state, it fulfills its neutrality obligations through "active armed neutrality," which allows it to maintain military forces and a conscription system.
+Are unarmed nations immune to attack?
+Switzerland is a permanently neutral state but fulfills its neutrality obligations through "active armed neutrality," which allows it to maintain military forces and a conscription system.
 Furthermore, its terrain makes it a natural mountain fortress.
 It is said that the Hitler regime judged that attacking Switzerland would result in too significant a loss relative to the gains.
 Costa Rica abolished its army in 1948, and Iceland has no standing army; however, Costa Rica is under US protection, and Iceland is under NATO protection.
 The Vatican enjoys special protection due to its religious and symbolic value.
 Bhutan relies on India.
 Conditions for establishing a disarmed state include: (1) having little to gain from invasion, (2) having no threatening nations nearby, and (3) not being a buffer zone between major powers.
 Japan fails to meet any of these criteria.
 Japan possesses: (1) advanced science and technology, (2) a hardworking national character, (3) a sophisticated culture, (4) a pivotal role in the First Island Chain in the Pacific, (5) a potential flashpoint for US-China conflict, (6) a vital maritime transport hub, and (7) the world's sixth-largest maritime territory with significant seabed resources.
 Some strategic analyses and commentaries position the "Japanese archipelago line" as the key to accessing the Western Pacific.

 Comments